-The Mojave Project is an experimental transmedia documentary led by Kim Stringfellow exploring the physical, geological and cultural landscape of the Mojave Desert.
-The Mojave Project reconsiders and establishes multiple ways in which to interpret this unique and complex landscape, through association and connection of seemingly unrelated sites, themes, and subjects thus creating a speculative and immersive experience for our audience.
+The Mojave Project is an experimental transmedia documentary and curatorial project, led by Kim Stringfellow, exploring the physical, geological and cultural landscape of the Mojave Desert.
+The Mojave Project reconsiders and establishes multiple ways in which to interpret this unique and complex landscape, through association and connection of seemingly unrelated sites, themes and subjects thus creating a speculative and immersive experience for our audience.

-The Mojave Project will explore the following themes: Desert as Wasteland; Geological Time vs. Human Time; Sacrifice and Exploitation; Danger and Consequence; Space and Perception; Mobility and Movement; Desert as Staging Ground; Transformation and Reinvention.
+The Mojave Project explores the following themes: Desert as Wasteland, Geological Time vs. Human Time, Sacrifice and Exploitation, Danger and Consequence, Space and Perception, Mobility and Movement, Desert as Staging Ground, Transformation and Reinvention.

-The Mojave Project will materialize over time through deep research and direct field inquiry involving interviews, reportage and personal journaling supported with still photography, audio and video documentation.
-Field Dispatches will be shared throughout the production period at this site and through our publishing partner KCET Artbound, beginning in August 2014.
-Installments will include those of notable guest contributors.
-A program of public field trip experiences and satellite events will explore the diverse communities and sites of the Mojave Desert.
+The Mojave Project materializes over time through deep research and direct field inquiry through interviews, reportage and personal journaling supported with still photography, audio and video documentation.
+Field Dispatches are shared throughout the production period at this site and through our publishing partner, KCET Artbound.
+Installments include those of notable guest contributors.
+A program of public field trip experiences and satellite events explore the diverse communities and sites of the Mojave Desert.
 The initial phase of the project is designed to make ongoing research transparent, inviting the audience into the conversation as the project develops.
 Ultimately, this project is an attempt to create a comprehensive transmedia repository of knowledge relating to the contemporary Mojave Desert.